 Linda M. Breard (age 47) has been director since October 2015.
-On February 1, 2016, Ms. Breard became the Executive Vice President and Chief Financial Officer of Group Health Cooperative, a nonprofit corporation registered as a health maintenance organization which was acquired by Kaiser Permanente in February, 2017.
+Ms. Breard served as Executive Vice President and Chief Financial Officer of Kaiser Foundation Health Plan of Washington, a registered health maintenance organization from February 2017 to July 2017.
+Previously, Ms. Breard served as Executive Vice President and Chief Financial Officer of Group Health Cooperative from February 2016 until it was acquired by Kaiser Permanente in February 2017.
 Prior to that, Ms. Breard, a CPA, served as Chief Financial Officer of Quantum Corp., a publicly traded data storage company.
 Ms. Breard joined Quantum in 2006 when Quantum acquired Advanced Digital Information Corp., where she was Vice President of Global Accounting and Finance.
 Ms. Breard also served as Senior Vice President of Finance, IT and Facilities at Quantum from 2009 to 2016, and as Senior Vice President of Human Resources and Corporate Communications from 2012 to 2016.
+Since February 2018, Ms. Breard has served on the Board of Directors of Insight Enterprise a publicly traded global technology company.

-Through her service as Chief Financial Officer of Quantum, Ms. Breard has substantial capital markets and financial reporting expertise as well as an understanding of internal controls.
-She also has significant oversight and executive-level management experience having been responsible for IT, facilities, human resources and communications at Quantum.
+Through her service as Chief Financial Officer and Senior Vice President of Quantum and Executive Vice President and Chief Financial Officer of Group Health Cooperative and Kaiser Permanente Washington, Ms. Breard has substantial capital markets and financial reporting expertise as well as an understanding of internal controls.
+She also has significant oversight and executive-level management experience having been responsible for IT, facilities, human resources and communications and supply chain.